openlookeng/hetu-core/hetu-docs/en/develop/functions.md

 }
 ```

+**Note**

-Note that for most common string functions, including converting a string to lower case, the Slice library also provides implementations that work directly on the underlying `byte[]`, which have much better
+*For most common string functions, including converting a string to lower case, the Slice library also provides implementations that work directly on the underlying `byte[]`, which have much better*
-performance.
-This function has no `@SqlNullable` annotations, meaning that if the argument is `NULL`, the result will automatically be `NULL` (the function will not be called).
+*performance.
+This function has no `@SqlNullable` annotations, meaning that if the argument is `NULL`, the result will automatically be `NULL` (the function will not be called).*

 ## Aggregation Function Implementation